 A few other long-term effects of using heroin include damaged skin from scratching, sexual dysfunction, sleeping issues, worsening anxiety or depression, and much more.
 The most dangerous consequence of regular heroin use, however, is a physical dependency.

 Dependency is a phenomenon that can occur much quicker than the user anticipates.
 As soon as this dependence forms, the user needs the drug in order to feel normal.
 Without it, they will feel very uncomfortable and sick if they don’t use it.

 If you’re struggling with heroin addiction, don’t waste any time to get help.
 Your very life depends on it, and your life is extremely important.
 Heroin addiction is becoming an increasingly worse problem in the U.S., and it’s easy to get sucked into its trap.
 Although it may provide you with temporary good feelings, this high never lasts and can quickly lead you into addiction.
 Don’t fall into the cycle of endless using.
 Get help instead.

-At Addiction Treatment Services, our team of highly qualified experts are dedicated to helping you get your life back on track.
+At Addiction Treatment Services, our team of highly qualified experts is dedicated to helping you get your life back on track.
 Our team is made up of medical professionals who care about you.
 You’ll also get to connect with others who are going through similar struggles.